-Things to Do in Dresden – Explore The Zwinger and Its Garden
+Explore The Zwinger and Its Garden

 A baroque palace complex in the center of Dresden The Zwinger was , built in the 1100s.
 The complex includes an orangery, exhibition gallery, the Royal Cabinet of Mathematical and Physical Instruments, and a festival arena.

 The immaculate garden is home to fountains, lavish decorations and beautiful architecture.
 Spending some time walking and taking in the opulence of this complex is an absolute must-do when visiting Dresden.
 If you go on a nice sunny day you’ll feel like royalty yourself.

 Galerie Alte Meister